TempestAethel/TicTacToe/Inspiration/Project Knight/modded/readme.md

 Find full detail in the original folder

 ### Why mod?
-just for fun , since i like coding , i want to try something
+just for fun , since i like coding , i want to try something.
+Never used java till now, this is my first dive into it.

 ### Where to play Progress Knight Original?
 Progress Knight can be played on the following sites: